williamw520/zigjr/README.md

 #### Context

-If a context pointer is supplied to `RpcRegistry.addCtx()`, it is passed as the first parameter to the handler function, effectively serving as a `self` pointer.
+If a context pointer is supplied to `RpcRegistry.addWithCtx()`, it is passed as the first parameter to the handler function, effectively serving as a `self` pointer.

 The first parameter's type and the context type need to be the same.